Elements of a Luau – Taro in Hawaiian Culture

 The Legend of Haloanaka and Ohana

 The Hawaiian word for family is ohana, which comes from the name of the young shoots on a taro plant, oha.
 Hawaiian legends say taro was the stillborn child of the sky god, Wakea, and the keeper of the stars, Ho’ohokukukalani.
 When these gods of the heavens saw that their child didn’t survive birth they were heartbroken, and lovingly buried the child in the earth.
-From the child’s body grew a taro plant, named Haloanaka (long, trembling stalk).
+Eventually, a taro plant grew from the child’s body, named Haloanaka (long, trembling stalk).

 Taro leaves